Amount: $1,000 - $5,000 Per Year

 Students who have applied to UDallas with an interest in studying Classics may compete for the award.

 Students are not necessarily required to major in Classics to receive or maintain the scholarship.
 Departmental scholarships are applied to tuition.
 A departmental scholarship may not be added on top of a full-tuition scholarship.
 Each student may apply for up to two departmental scholarship awards but may only receive one.
-For more information and to apply, please see below or go to udallas.edu/departmental-scholarships.
+Learn more about Departmental Scholarships.

 To Apply for the Classics Department Scholarship, you must: